sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

-     The Buddha-pratima-laksanam is preserved also in a Chinese [version.](# "See Haridas Mitra: Op. cit., Appendix: Tsao-siang-tou-leang- king.")
-We thus have three versions of this Śilpa text- the original Sanskrit, the Tibetan and the Chinese Translations, for comparison.
+     The Buddha-pratima-laksanam is preserved also in a Chinese version.[^58] We thus have three versions of this Śilpa text- the original Sanskrit, the Tibetan and the Chinese Translations, for comparison.

+[^58]: "See Haridas Mitra: Op. cit., Appendix: Tsao-siang-tou-leang- king."

      But the Jainas preceded the Buddhists in the adoption of an iconolatrous cult.
-Very probably, the artistic study, for representation, of the undraped human body, originated with the Nirgrantha and the Ājirika ascetics, who went about naked and had daily chances for observing the natural bodily forms, in course of their ascetic [practices](# " See Berthold Laufer: Op. cit., Einleitung.
+Very probably, the artistic study, for representation, of the undraped human body, originated with the Nirgrantha and the Ājirika ascetics, who went about naked and had daily chances for observing the natural bodily forms, in course of their ascetic practices[^59]eru.")Indeed, the Jainas contributed, from early times, very considerably to the develop- ment of the plastic and the graphic arts of India[^60] Indian Iconometry, in course of publication.").
+      Though the Buddhists as well as the Jainas have made important contributions to art the Brahmanic art traditions-as contained in the Śilpaśāstras, are perhaps much earlier.

+[^59]: " See Berthold Laufer: Op. cit., Einleitung.
 Seit 8 und Seit 17.
 The present writer, owes it to the kindness of the learned Muni Jina-vijayaji, the information regarding the existence of a single Jaina Silpa Canon.
-It is in a fragmentary state of preservation and in MS. The Authorship of the Work is ascribed to Thakkar Ph F)eru.")Indeed, the Jainas contributed, from early times, very considerably to the develop- ment of the plastic and the graphic arts of [India](# " Full discussions of these questions have been given in my Contributions to (the study of) Indian Iconometry, in course of publication.").
+It is in a fragmentary state of preservation and in MS. The Authorship of the Work is ascribed to Thakkar Ph F

-      Though the Buddhists as well as the Jainas have made important contributions to art the Brahmanic art traditions-as contained in the Śilpaśāstras, are perhaps much earlier.
+[^60]: " Full discussions of these questions have been given in my Contributions to (the study of

-      The Vāstu-śāstras and its subsidiary branch the Śilpaśāstras have been generally included into one of the Uparedas- the Artha-śāstra, by Madhusudana [Sarasvati](# "Madhusfidana Sarasvati: Prasthana-bheda.
-(Ed., T. Subraya Sastri, Mangalore)")" :-
+      The Vāstu-śāstras and its subsidiary branch the Śilpaśāstras have been generally included into one of the Uparedas- the Artha-śāstra, by Madhusudana Sarasvati[^61]")" :-

+[^61]: "Madhusfidana Sarasvati: Prasthana-bheda.
+(Ed., T. Subraya Sastri, Mangalore